gruntwork-io/docs/docs/patcher/getting-started/promotion-workflows.md

 # Using Patcher Promotion Workflows
 :::info

 As of this writing in July 2024 Gruntwork only officially supports Patcher Promotion Workflows using GitHub Actions.
 Other CI systems will come in future releases.

 :::

 # Introduction

+Before you promote an infrastructure change to production its natural to want to validate that change in a lower environment.
+We call this general process of moving changes between environments a promotion workflow.

-Patcher is built with the idea of being able to detect an infrastructure change and then facilitate incorporating that change across environments (e.g. dev, stage, prod).
+Patcher was built with promotion workflows in mind, and this document aims to outline how to integrate that flow with GitHub Actions.
+Specifically, Patcher is able to detect an infrastructure change and then facilitate incorporating that change across environments (e.g. dev, stage, prod).
 The idea is to create a series of pull requests for your code that each include the relevant changes for a particular environment which can then be reviewed and tested.
 Once approved the act of merging a given pull request with "dispatch" a patcher workflow which will generate an analogous pull request on the next environment in the chain.
 This continues until the end of the chain at which point the final pull request is merged and no further dispatching occurs.

+Patcher was built specifically for infrastructure as code and has a first-class understanding of versioning in Terraform/OpenTofu/Terragrunt.
+As a result, even if your infrastructure has differences between environments, Patcher is still able to identify out of date modules and apply updates in a sane way through a promotion workflow.

-TODO: Insert a sequence diagram here demonstrating the process.
+(Coming soon a sequence diagram here demonstrating the promotion workflow process)

 # Patcher Promotion Workflow Architecture

 ## Environments

-The concept of environments in Patcher Promotion Workflows is modelled via glob-pattern matched folder structures.
-Patcher commands then accept commands to match those folders, such as `include_dirs: "{*prod*}/**"`.
+Patcher allows teams to define environments as a grouping of folders using glob patterns.
+Patcher commands (on the CLI and in GitHub Actions) accept commands to match those folders, such as the argument to `patcher-action` -- `include_dirs: "{*prod*}/**"` which would match all folders with "prod" in the name.
 A given environment can include 1 or many (without limit) folders.
 Patcher will scan the entire group of folders at once for potential updates and changes.

 There is no limit on how many environments you can have, or other limit on the naming structure for those environments.